 The best-case is the sum of the shortest completion times.
 However, take the longest time of the minimum parallel activities.
 Because the best-case of the parallel nodes is only as good as the slowest link!

 For the worst-case add the longest expected completion times of each the nodes summed together.
 If you are considering loops (such as rework), then at some point you'll have to draw the line and say that the process will go through without rework, or the worst-case time will approach infinity.
 The data above considers the rework in each data point to make up the mean, median, and range.

 The worst-case is 86 days

 In either case, document any assumptions or key specifics that are relevant to achieving the times.
 See the figure below for the MIN and MAX column.
-The sum of the bold number in each column represent the best-case and worst-case respectively.
+The sum of the bold numbers in each column represents the best-case and worst-case respectively.

 NOTE: Some define the worst-case as the sum of only the activities in the critical path.
 That would result in an answer of 80 days.
 However, the data demonstrates that there is a possibility that Step G could be in the critical path so that is why the true worst case is 86 days.

 The same applies for the best-case.
 If Step H (used for the critical path) would have had one instance where it was <6 days, then Step I would have been used in the best-case scenario since Step I would be the worst of the three parallel steps.